Languages of South Asia: India

+A danger sign in India containing eight languages, all using different scripts.

+A pentalingual highway sign in Kochi written in Malayalam, English, Hindi, Tamil and Kannada.

 Most languages spoken in the Republic of India belong either to the Indo-Aryan (c.
 74%), the Dravidian (c.
 24%), the Austroasiatic (Munda, Khasic) (c.
 1.2%), or the Tibeto-Burman (c.
 0.6%) families, with some languages of the Himalayas still unclassified.

 The SIL Ethnologue lists 461 living languages for the Indian Republic.

 Hindustani is the most widespread language of India.
 The Indian census takes the widest possible definition of "Hindi" as the broad variety of the Hindi languages.
 The native speakers of Hindi so defined account for 39% of Indians.
 Bengali is the second most spoken language in the subcontinent, found in both Bangladesh and Indian states of West Bengal, Tripura and Assam.
 The International Mother Language Day was created by UNESCO to commemorate the Bengali language.
 Sanskrit is a highly used Dharmic liturgical language, made co-official in 2 states.
 Other notable languages include Odia, Telugu, Punjabi, Marathi, Tamil, Urdu, Sindhi, Kannada, Pashto, Malayalam, Maithili, Meitei (Manipuri), Konkani, and Tulu.

 Thirteen languages account for more than 1% of Indian population each, and between themselves for over 95%; all of them are the "scheduled languages of the Constitution".